Moment map flows and the Hecke correspondence for quivers: Background results for quivers without relations

-The main theorem of \cite{HaradaWilkin11} gives an algebraic description of the limit of the downwards gradient flow of $\| \mu - \alpha \|^2$ (see also \cite{hoskins}).
-This will be used in Section \ref{subsec:approx-flow-lines} to characterise the pairs of critical points connected by a flow line.
+It follows from Sjamaar's compactness result in \cite[Lem.
+4.10]{Sjamaar98} and the Lojasiewicz inequality technique of Simon in \cite{Simon83} that the flow $\phi(x_0, t)$ exists for all time $t \geq 0$ and converges to a unique limit $\displaystyle{x_\infty = \lim_{t \rightarrow \infty} \phi(x_0, t)}$.
+The main theorem of \cite{HaradaWilkin11} gives an algebraic description of the limit of the downwards gradient flow of $\| \mu - \alpha \|^2$ (see also \cite{Hoskins14}) and the main result of this paper is to give conditions on $x_0$ such that $\lim_{t \rightarrow - \infty} \phi(x_0, t)$ exists.
+This will be used in Section \ref{subsec:flow-classification} to characterise the pairs of critical points connected by a flow line.

 \begin{theorem} Let $Q$ be a quiver and $\alpha$ a stability parameter for $Q$.
-Given a dimension vector ${\bf v}$ for $Q$, let $A \in \Rep(Q, {\bf v})$.
+Given a dimension vector ${\bf v}$ for $Q$, let $x \in \Rep(Q, {\bf v})$.
 Then \begin{enumerate}